Pitt-Bradford is for students who want to earn a world-renowned degree in a personalized, supportive and friendly environment.

 Our professors are dedicated to teaching.
 You won't find graduate assistants teaching courses.
 And, since our classes are small, our professors will work closely with you to give you personal attention.

 Pitt-Bradford is a four-year regional campus of the University of Pittsburgh system.
 So, when you graduate, you'll have the prestigious University of Pittsburgh degree, which is recognized all over the world.
-You'll also have an education that can take them beyond.
+You'll also have an education that can take you beyond.

 And, we work hard to make that valuable degree affordable for you.
 More than 94 percent of our students receive financial aid.
 In fact, during the 2012-13 academic year, the average financial aid award was $17,489 for in-state students and $19,500 for out-of-state students.